 Divorces can significantly impact the income, expenses, and ownership of marital property.
 Since you are still married, both parties' property is potentially still part of the marital estate and subject to division.
 Overlap the differences in state law (e.g. CA is a community property state)...Read more »

 warranty company at the time, and now say they did not receive an invoice.
 We filed claims in June, not knowing we were not covered.
 At this point we were informed they had not paid the warranty.
 The title company sent the check, and told us it was resolved.
 The warranty company says our account...
 Read more »

 You should contact a real estate attorney.
 Based on your facts there is a significant possibility that the title company is liable for the warranty amount, but an attorney will need to review all the documents to make sure.
 Since this involves litigation (and not just asking free advice) you should...Read more »

 THE "OWNER" OF THE CAR CAN TAKE ACTION TO RECOVER IT.
 IF THAT IS YOUR MOTHER, SHE CAN DO IT.
 IF THE CAR IS TITLED IN YOUR DAD'S SOLE NAME, THE PERSONAL REPRESENTATIVE OF HIS ESTATE CAN DO IT.
-POSSIBLE ACTIONS: HAVE THE OWNER JUST GO GET IT; FILE A REPLEVIN ACTION IN COURT TO RECOVER IT; CONTACT THE...Read more »
+POSSIBLE ACTIONS: HAVE THE OWNER JUST GO GET IT; FILE A REPLEVIN ACTION IN COURT TO RECOVER...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.